mrdrbob/aoc-2020/README.md

 I do appreciate these challenges where you build a simple algorithm and then must generalize it.
 I didn't do this the most efficient way possible, I ended up iterating the entire file for each rule being processed.
 If I'd build my `Rule` structure to keep the `x` and `y` state for itself, I probably could calculate all the values while iterating the file only once.
 But the file is not large and I'm aiming for simplicity.

 I also opted to include the first point (0, 0) in the total, though I don't think it's super clear if that was required.
 Should a tree at (0, 0) be counted?
 I thought so, so I put my logic for moving to the next positions *after* counting, which makes it read a little backwards.

+### Day 4 - Part 1

+So for this one there's a bunch of records.
+Sometimes the records have newlines, but records are separated by an empty line.
+Again, I kind of took the easy route.
+I read the entire file into memory, then split on double new lines.
+Then I split on single new-lines and flatted the results to build a simple key-value pair representation of the record.

+Once that was done, it just checking that all the required keys existed for each record.
+I wanted my list of required keys to be data, so I attempted to make a `const` array of those keys.
+Not 100% certain I did that correctly.